Portrait of KERN founder and specialist Nils Koerber smiling, in black and white

 Request your free initial consultation

-Common pitfalls of succession in family businesses
+6 Common pitfalls in family business succession

 From how the retiring management plans for retirement to how to deal with emotional issues, there are some common issues when it comes to succession in family businesses.
 Pitfalls that should be avoidedso that the transition goes smoothly.